- What are Self-Assessment Forms?

 - An Inhibition (but, not where they proceed on the basis of a Summary Warrant); or

-- They can apply to the Court for your Bankruptcy (currently under emergency Coronavirus legislation, you must owe £10,000 or more – normally the amount is £3,000 or more).
+- They can apply to the Court for your Bankruptcy Currently you must owe £5,000 or more before they can petition for your Sequestration (Bankruptcy in Scotland).

 All the above types of recovery in Scotland are known as Diligence and are covered governed by Scots Law.